 Section 59 adds a §69A to G.L. c.
 118E, establishing a behavioral health payor surcharge to be assessed by EOHHS and deposited into the Behavioral Health Access and Crisis Intervention Trust Fund.
+H.4701 did not include this outside section.

-We greatly appreciate the opportunity to provide you with our budget priorities.
-If we can provide any additional information or serve as a resource to your work, please do not hesitate to contact me; Jennifer Honig, Co-Director for Public Policy and Government Relations, at jenniferhonig@mamh.org; or Jessica Larochelle, Co-Director for Public Policy and Government Relations, at jensiferhonig@mamh.org; Thank you for your consideration.
+We appreciate the opportunity to provide you with our budget priorities.
+If we can provide any additional information or serve as a resource to your work, please do not hesitate to contact me; Jennifer Honig, Co-Director for Public Policy and Government Relations, at jenniferhonig@mamh.org; or Jessica Larochelle, Co-Director for Public Policy and Government Relations, at jessicalarochelle@mamh.org.
+Thank you for your consideration.